 A non-traditional, varied, and flexible workplace layout might be able to give you just that.
-When done right, it doesn’t have to mean providing a large amount of expensive space.
+And done right, it doesn’t have to mean providing a large amount of expensive space.
 In fact, it can even improve your desk density.

 One real estate manager told us: “In a normal office I would say I can seat 24 people in 100 square meters, but using co-working or flexible office furniture I can seat 60 persons.”
-That helps you get much closer to the ideal 85% occupancy utilization, without negatively impacting the working environment.
+That helps you get much closer to the ideal 85% occupancy utilisation, without negatively impacting the working environment.

 Air quality and climate control are crucial

-Equally, air quality and odor control are an important part of this mix – after all, no one wants to still be able to smell their colleagues’ lunch several hours into the afternoon.
+Equally, air quality and odour control are an important part of this mix – after all, no one wants to still be able to smell their colleagues’ lunch several hours into the afternoon.
 In addition, the risks of airborne viral transmission remain unsurprisingly at the forefront of many workers’ minds.

-The air can contain hidden dangers in the form of millions of viruses; bacteria; dust, dirt, and allergen particles; as well as harmful PM 2.5 substances.
+The air can contain hidden dangers in the form of millions of viruses; bacteria; dust, dirt and allergen particles; as well as harmful PM 2.5 substances.
 Not only can these be inhaled by unsuspecting employees, but they can also be deposited on surfaces, fabrics, and clothing, creating greater risk for everyone in the building.

 Tip – Get your air quality up to scratch, sustainably

 Reduce the risks by providing cleaner air for your building’s employees, and your staff will be happier and more productive.